GoThereGit/Chinese-AMR/README_Eng.md

 </tbody>
 </table>

+Although smatch has been prevailing since it came up, it has some flaws.
+When searching arc triples to be matched, smatch only considers whether the relations are the same but does not examine the concept nodes.
+It sometimes leads to such situation that two sentence with completely different semantics yet get oddly high matching scores (Song et al., 2019).

 ## 4.2 Main metric: Align-smatch
+With two types of information added, including concept alignment and relation alignment, Align-smatch now transforms Chinese AMR graph into tuples.

+1.	**The new triple for concept alignment: anchor(node_index, token_num).**

+We name it concept alignment triple and add it into the same category with node property triple. “anchor” stands for it node property. “node_index” remains the same as in smatch. “token_num” means the number of the word in original sentence (as we mentioned earlier).
+As shown in Table 3, for example, the property triple “anchor($a_7$, x3)” indicates that the mapping concept node “惨痛-01” of the index “$a_7$” is aligned with the mapping word “惨痛” of the token number “x3”.

+2.	**The new tuple for relation alignment: (Word_on_Arc, token_num, node_index1, node_index2).**

+Likewise, we name it relation alignment tuple and add it into the same category with arc triple (tuple).
+“Word_on_Arc” represents the function word on arc for it actually matters a lot and conveys relations between content words in Chinese.
+As shown in Table 3, the arc tuple “(的, x4, $a_3$, $a_7$)” indicates that the function word “的” is on the arc from the index “$a_3$” to “$a_7$”, and assigned with the token number “x4” for it is the fourth word in the original sentence (after word segmentation).

+3.	**The new arc triple: relation(node_index1, node_index2).**

+When processing the word on the root node, we now replace the original property triple with the new arc triple.
+As shown in Table 2, the root node triple under smatch metric was “root($a_0$, top)”, and has been changed into “root($a_0$, $a_0$)” as we can see in Table 3.

 <table width='500' align="center">
  <p align="center">Table 3: Align-smatch tuples representation of the sample sentence</p>